 The following table presents summary consolidated financial information as of September 30, 2009, as of December 31, 2008 and 2007, for the nine month periods ended September 30, 2009 and 2008, for the year ended December 31, 2008 and for the period from August 17, 2007 (commencement of operations) to December 31, 2007.
 The summary consolidated financial information as of September 30, 2009 and for the nine month periods ended September 30, 2009 and 2008 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
-The summary consolidated financial information as of December 31, 2007, for the year ended December 31, 2008 and for the period from August 17, 2007 (commencement of operations) to December 31, 2008 and 2007, for the year ended December 31, 2008 and for the period from August 17, 2007 (commencement of operations) to December 31, 2007, have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-These unaudited consolidated financial statements have been prepared on substantially the same basis as our audited consolidated financial statements have been prepared on substantially the same basis as our audited consolidated financial statements that we consider necessary for a fair presentation of our consolidated financial position and results of operations for the periods presented therein.
+The summary consolidated financial information presented below as of December 31, 2008 and 2007, for the year ended December 31, 2008 and for the period from August 17, 2007 (commencement of operations) to December 31, 2007, have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+These unaudited consolidated financial statements have been prepared on substantially the same basis as our audited consolidated financial statements and include all adjustments that we consider necessary for a fair presentation of our consolidated financial position and results of operations for the periods presented therein.
 These results are not necessarily indicative of our results for the full fiscal year.
-Similarly, because we only operated our business for a portion of the year ended December 31, 2007, we do not believe that a comparison of our operating results for the year ended December 31, 2007 (commencement of operations) to December 31, 2007 (commencement of operations) to December 31, 2007 is indicative of the trends in our performance.
+Similarly, because we only operated our business for a portion of the year ended December 31, 2007, we do not believe that a comparison of our operating results for the year ended December 31, 2008 to the period from August 17, 2007 (commencement of operations) to December 31, 2007 is indicative of the trends in our performance.